 Democratic Republic of Congo

 The DRC's contribution centers on the corridor extension from the Angolan border to the mining regions of Kolwezi and Lubumbashi.
-The Tshisekedi government has committed to infrastructure investment along the DRC corridor segment, including road rehabilitation, border post modernization, and the regulatory reforms necessary to facilitate cross-border freight movement.
-The DRC's financial contribution is the most constrained of the three corridor governments given fiscal pressures and competing infrastructure priorities, which increases reliance on DFI grant and concessional lending for the DRC segment.
+Public material reviewed for this page supports treating a roughly $500 million World Bank/IDA item as a government request or preparation-stage pipeline item, not an approved or disbursed loan.
+The DRC's financial contribution is constrained by fiscal pressures and competing infrastructure priorities, which increases reliance on DFI grants, concessional lending, and regulatory reform for the DRC segment.

 The DRC's most significant contribution may be regulatory rather than financial.
 Streamlining customs procedures, reducing informal taxation of transit freight, and establishing reliable governance frameworks for the corridor zone are essential preconditions for commercial viability.
 Through the LCTTFA framework, the DRC participates in trilateral regulatory harmonization that, if implemented effectively, could reduce transit times and costs as meaningfully as physical infrastructure improvements.